blazama/raw_libft/README.md

-# jsxlady
+# raw_libts
-from @midudev react course
-primer cambios desde rama
-de nuevo
+This is my Libft for 42 course.
+Guidelines from @ldel-val 😊.